xavierdpt/endometriose/zen/macrophages.md

 Once bound, targets are internalized through receptor-mediated endocytosis or phagocytosis, forming membrane-bound vesicles called phagosomes.
 These phagosomes fuse with lysosomes to form phagolysosomes, creating an acidic and enzyme-rich environment for degradation.
 Lysosomal enzymes, including proteases, lipases, and nucleases, break down ingested materials into basic components.

 The phagolysosomal environment also contains antimicrobial compounds like reactive oxygen species and nitric oxide that help eliminate pathogens.
 Macrophages can generate respiratory bursts through NADPH oxidase activation, producing superoxide anions and hydrogen peroxide that contribute to pathogen killing.
-This intracellular processing capability makes macrophages highly effective at eliminating a wide range of threats.
+This intracellular processing capability makes macrophages effective at eliminating a wide range of threats.

 ## Antigen Presentation and Adaptive Immunity